Should You Be Efficient or Effective? (Yes, There’s a Huge Difference)

 Technology is a wonderful thing.
 It can automate tasks that are mundane and boring; it allows more efficient communication.
 However, when it’s not measured against your company’s goals, no one is asking and answering the important question “Is all of this efficiency contributing to our effectiveness?”

 When setting up a business dashboard to monitor your business results, remember that what matters are the end goals.
-Other smaller objectives are only a means to achieving the long-term success.
+Other smaller objectives are only a means to achieve the long-term success.